 - Gun Maintenance: A well-maintained gun is more efficient and safer.
 Regularly clean and inspect firearms to ensure they’re in optimal working condition.

 Alcohol and drugs:

 Absolute Prohibition: Alcohol and drugs, including certain prescription medications, can impair judgement, coordination, and reaction times.
 They have no place in hunting scenarios, especially in a boat, where the margin for error is minimal.

 - Non-Slip Footwear: Given the wet environment of a boat, wearing footwear with a good grip can prevent slips or falls, especially when standing to take a shot or navigating around the boat.

-- Bright Colors: Although camouflaging is often recommended for hunting, having at least one item of brightly colored clothing (like an orange cap) can be crucial for visibility, especially in low-light conditions or foggy environments.
+- Bright Colours: Although camouflaging is often recommended for hunting, having at least one item of brightly coloured clothing (like an orange cap) can be crucial for visibility, especially in low-light conditions or foggy environments.

 - Whistles: Carrying a whistle can be a lifesaver, especially if you get separated or in case of emergencies.
 It’s louder than shouting and can signal distress effectively.